 by the Czech ECD Platform

-Emily Vargas-Baron, a researcher from Stanford, proved that the most efficient ECD programmes are always intersectoral: they also focus on parents and are coordinated with a vision.
+Emily Vargas-Baron, a researcher at Stanford, demonstrated that the most effective ECD programmes are always intersectoral: they also focus on parents and are coordinated with a shared vision.
 There are many ways to achieve this goal.
 This project aimed to determine which tool would be the most effective and preferred by local stakeholders in four chosen Czech municipalities.

 The four direct goals of this Joint Action Fund project were the following: diverse stakeholder engagement as it is much harder to build cooperation without relation between individuals; gaining a deeper understanding of local needs to be able to support them adequately; exploring if the evidence-based Primokiz methodology, held by ISSA, sufficiently addresses local needs in the Czech context; and a preliminary research on which organisation in the Czech Republic can provide a Primokiz licence in the future.

 The Czech ECD Platform collaborated closely with local governments to identify needs and has brought together diverse stakeholders in the ECD ecosystem through study visits, workshops, and regional research.
-This approach has fostered relationships and facilitated a collective vision for supporting early childhood development at the national level.
+This approach has fostered relationships and facilitated a collective vision for supporting ECD at the national level.

 Project Completed: December 2024